GraemeWieden/WT450Sender/readme.md

 Acknowledgements
 ----------------
-Thanks to Jaakko Ala-Paavola for the work he and his colleagues did in decoding and publishing the WT450 protocol and also for allowing me to include those details in this utility.
+Thanks to Jaakko Ala-Paavola for the work he and his colleagues did in decoding and publishing the WT450 protocol and also for allowing me to include those details in this library.